MkDay/Post-Collection/How-Do-They-Count-LIKES-You-Got-From-Your-Fans?-Let's-Create-A-JavaScript-Function-To-Find-Out-Post.md

 <p id="show-likes"></p>

 ```
-Add your own flavour to it using CSS, it's all up to you.
+Add some flavor to it using CSS.
+It's all up to you.

 ### 2. Give it a life with JavaScript